 Many event planners specialize in one or two events, especially those who are self-employed.
 The tasks that event planners perform depend on several factors, including the type and size of event.
 Level of experience also determines event planners' duties; for example, entry-level planners may focus solely on the logistics, while senior planners may coordinate all the resources actually needed to carry out an event.
-Their duties are usually divided up into the following sequential steps:
+Their duties usually fall under the following categories:

 - Research: Planners must conduct the required research, establish expected outcomes and produce outlines of events, including attendees, participants or contributors.
 This is where the logistics and organizational needs are determined along with the necessary resources required to create the final event.

-- Design: Coordinators must visualize and make an evaluation of the scale needed to meet the objectives and determine what elements will supply the characteristics of the desired event.
+- Development: Coordinators must visualize and make an evaluation of the scale needed to meet the objectives and determine what elements will supply the characteristics of the desired event.

-- Organization: This phase may include locating a site, catering, decorations, entertainment, travel arrangements and accommodations.
+- Coordination: This phase may include locating a site, catering, decorations, entertainment, travel arrangements and accommodations.

-- Supervision: Vendors and others will need to be coordinated and supervised.
+- Supervision: Vendors, volunteers, and staff will need to be coordinated and supervised.